Trust A Leader Who Can Lead (Part II)

 Most of the songs will be on “4” or “8” beat measure.
 Only the “Waltz” songs will be on 1,2,3 beat.
 So to be on time, first recognize the music.
 Is this is a 4 beat or is this a 3 beat song?
 Listen to the music.
 Count the music.
 Tap with you hand or leg or even snap with you fingers.
 Make a sound and match the sound with the music.
 Try a different song and repeat.
 Once you can find the beat a little more easily, start trying to just march on the beat, that way your body can start to feel the beat in motion.

-Practice is the key, Patient is your friend, Feel is the magic
+Practice is the key, Patience is your friend, Feeling is the magic

 That’s it, Enjoy it

 If you are a beginner or advanced dancer stay on time.

 No matter the style of dance, staying on time is one of the most important things you can do.

 P.S.
 If you partner is off beat, don’t do any “favors”.
 Stay on time.
 He or she will match you sooner or latter, be patient and polite.

 Maintaining The Connection

 So, you’ve mastered the footwork, have spot-on timing, but for some reason, NOBODY seems to guide you properly on the dance floor.
 Why can’t they move with with you the way your instructor does?
 Because your instructor always establishes proper frame and pressure prior to moving.
 Putting it into an equation, this is what we get: